anirudhsatish22/Head-Detection/README.md

 By Anirudh Satish, an extension of the work done by Pablo Medina-Suarez and Manuel J. Marin-Jimenez.

+The following instructions for setting up the model follow directly from the Author's instructions.
+However, some parts of it are deprecated, and therefore I have included instructions that work as of May 2022.
+I have marked such sections with the tag <Addition:>

 This repository contains and showcases a head detector model for people detection in images.
 This model is based on